-Tuberculosis is a global pandemic, killing someone approximately every 20 seconds — nearly 1.5 million in 2014 alone.
+Tuberculosis is a global pandemic, killing someone approximately every 20 seconds — about 1.3 million in 2022 alone.

 A Global Threat

 Tuberculosis (TB) is a global disease, found in every country in the world.
-It is the leading infectious cause of death worldwide.
-The World Health Organization estimates that two billion people—one third of the world's population—are infected with Mycobacterium tuberculosis (M.tb), the bacteria that causes TB.
-Each year, 9.6 million fall ill from TB and 1.5 million die.
+It is one of the leading infectious causes of death worldwide.
+The World Health Organization estimates that 1.8 billion people—close to one quarter of the world's population—are infected with Mycobacterium tuberculosis (M.tb), the bacteria that causes TB.
+Last year, 10.6 million fell ill from TB and 1.3 million died.
 TB is an airborne disease that can be spread by coughing or sneezing and is the leading cause of infectious disease worldwide.
 It is responsible for economic devastation and the cycle of poverty and illness that entraps families, communities and even entire countries.
 Among the most vulnerable are women, children, and those with HIV/AIDS.
 There is growing resistance to available drugs, which means the disease is becoming more deadly and difficult to treat.
-There are 480,000 cases of MDR-TB each year.
+There are more than 400,000 cases of drug resistant TB each year.

 What is TB?